 Nature-bathing or spending time outside in nature is one of the best, easiest, and most enjoyable things you can do to cleanse your energy.
 Connect with plants, animals, and water.
 A dip in a river, a swim in a lake, a bath, or a shower can be very energetically cleansing.
 You can also cleanse yourself and your space via smudging with sustainably sourced white sage, cedar, flower sage, Palo Santo, or Yerba Santa.
 Smudging is a simple ritual designed to purify, re-energize, restore, cleanse and balance your energy and the energy around you.

 9. Accept Support

-No one can take away your pain or make it all better, but it’s vital that you have support during this time.
-Support can help you move through these emotions rather than getting stuck on them.
+No one can take away your pain, but it’s vital that you have support during this time.
+Support can help you overcome these emotions rather than get stuck on them.
 How and when you choose to talk about your process is up to you.
-No matter if you feel like talking or not, start spending short periods doing activities you enjoy with those you enjoy being around.
+Whether you feel like talking or not, do activities you enjoy with those you enjoy being around.
 Feeling connected provides a foundation of support for you to lean on when you feel like you can’t take another step.
 It’s healthy to lean on others for support, but make sure this remains your process.

 10. Celebrate Life

 In many cultures, death is a celebration.
 Your soul is on an infinite journey.
 Life is just an experience like going to school, such as Earth School.
 It helps you learn lessons, evolve, and experience consciousness from a different perspective.
 The best way to honor someone you love after they’ve passed is to celebrate their life and allow them to live through you by making the most of your life.
 Let your pain fuel your passion.
 What would help you honor who or what you’ve lost?
 Maybe it’s volunteering, writing a book, or starting a support group.
 Be grateful and enjoy the rest of your life to the fullest.